Early Color Television

 Click on above pictures for high resolution images

 CBS Model 205C2 with "360" sound system, which was used in this set (and in top of the line B&W and hi-fi consoles of the time) It has a twin speaker 360 degree sound pattern.
 Made in 1954, and used the CBS 19VP22 picture tube.
 Our set has a pecan finish.
 It was also made in mahogany and blonde.
 The set was made in the C1 model, without doors, and the C2 model, with doors.
+The cabinet was designed by Paul McCobb.

 Based on the serial numbers of surviving sets, we estimate that around 2000 were made.
 Many of the surviving sets have 21 inch CRTs.
 We understand that there was a factory kit for converting the set, but at least one of the 21 inch conversions involved a home made cutout of the mask to fit the larger tube.